SUNDAY 9th February -

 9.00am Act of Collective Worship St George’s School (parents and carers only)

-11:00am Sung Eucharist –
+11am Sung Eucharist

-Applications are invited for the position of Organ Scholar at Grosvenor Chapel from September 2024 -
+Applications are invited for the Organ Scholarship at Grosvenor Chapel for the academic year 2025/6.

-Details on the music pages.
+Details on the music page of this website.

 CHAPEL OPENING TIMES

-The Chapel is usually open to visitors Monday - Friday during office hours.
+The Chapel is normally open to visitors Monday - Friday 8am to 3pm.
+Exceptons are public holidays and private bookings.

 The Chapel is also open on

-Sundays for the 11am Sung Eucharist.
+Saturdays for Occasional Offices and on Sundays for the 11am Sung Eucharist.

 Our Nave Door was blessed on the Feast of the Ascension 2018, completing a five year process of implementation.
 It is a Memorial Door in honour of the late Robert Frederick Goldhammer (1931 - 2014), businessman, philanthropist, and member of this congregation.
 His plaque next to the door carved by the Cardozo Kindersley Workshop says "Porta aeternum revelat" ("The door reveals eternity"), as we look into the Chapel, a meeting place with God, a place where His presence is symbolised by the Blessed Sacrament reserved in a hanging pyx in the Lady Chapel.